-One sign of practical pelagianism is the tendency to reduce the cause of failure in moral action to ignorance alone.
-Failure, not in the sense of not choosing the good, but the failure to be a fully free and responsible human action.
-Although the Church and the saints identify two causes of failure in the moral realm, ignorance and weakness, this tendency ignores weakness or reduces it to ignorance.
+One sign of practical Pelagianism is the tendency to reduce the cause of failure in moral action to ignorance alone.
+Failure, not in the sense of not choosing the good, but in the sense of not being a fully free and responsible human action.
+Although the Church and the saints identify two causes of failure in the moral realm, ignorance and weakness, the tendency is to ignore weakness or reduce it to ignorance.
 Where two causes exist, only one is acknowledged.
 But weakness is not the same thing as ignorance.

 Knowing the good doesn’t necessarily mean being able to do the good.
 It is entirely possible to know what the correct thing to do is and yet still be powerless to do it.
 Weakness is not a knowledge problem.
 Nor is it a repentance problem.
 The person who is weak may know the law, agree with the law, love the law, and yet still have great trouble obeying it.
 That’s what weakness means.
 Many objections to Pope Francis’ apostolic letter, Amoris Laetitia, amount to assuming that weakness is actually itself a knowledge problem – one that is easily solved by informing the sinner of the relevant facts.
 Once informed, the sinner now has sufficient knowledge to be fully culpable before the law.
 But this is false, weakness is its own cause of failure and knowledge is not power in this case.